-In this work, we have analyzed the data from $\sim29$ GHz bandwidth ALMA band 3 spectral scan observation towards SMG SSA22-AzTEC26 and detected four line emitters at SNR above 5.2 in the spectral cube smoothed with 300 km s$^{-1}$ FWHM Gaussian filter, after masking the central SMG.
-We combine ALMA band 4/7 and multiwavelength ancillary data to derive photometric redshift and their physical properties.
+In this work, we have analyzed the data from $\sim29$ GHz bandwidth ALMA band 3 spectral scan observations toward SMG SSA22-AzTEC26 and detected four line emitters with S/N above 5.2 in a spectral cube smoothed with a 300 km s$^{-1}$ FWHM Gaussian filter, after masking the central SMG.
+We combine ALMA band 4/7 and multiwavelength ancillary data to derive the photometric redshift and their physical properties.
 Our main findings are:

-1. Using photometric redshift, we identify two of the sources are CO$(2-1)$ at $z=1.113$ and $z=1.146$ respectively.
-Another is CO(3-2) at $z=2.124$ and confirmed with [CI](1-0) emission line detected in ALMA band 4 observation.
-The remaining source might be $z_{\mathrm{CO(2-1)}}=1.512$ or $z_{\mathrm{CO(3-2)}}=2.767$ and need to be verified by future observation.
+1. Using the photometric redshift, we identify that two of the sources are CO$(2-1)$ at $z=1.113$ and $z=1.146$ respectively.
+Another is CO(3-2) at $z=2.124$ and confirmed with [CI](1-0) emission line detected in the ALMA band 4 observation.
+The remaining source might be $z_{\mathrm{CO(2-1)}}=1.512$ or $z_{\mathrm{CO(3-2)}}=2.767$ and need to be verified by future observations.

-2. All three sources with CO redshift solution are massive galaxies ($M_\star>10^{10.5}M_\odot$), with SFR in the order of $\sim1-100$ $M_\odot$ yr$^{-1}$.
+2. All three sources with a CO redshift solution are massive galaxies ($M_\star>10^{10.5}M_\odot$), with SFR in the order of $\sim1-100$ $M_\odot$ yr$^{-1}$.
 Two of them lie within the scatter of the MS and the most massive galaxy 4 is significantly below the MS.

-3. Using the CO data we estimate the molecular gas mass of $2.9-12.5\times10^{10}M_\odot$ under the assumption of normal SFG excitation and $\alpha_{\mathrm{CO}}$.
-We compare different gas tracers and conversion factors, finding our current choice of normal SFG excitation and $\alpha_{\mathrm{CO}}$ seems to be appropriate.
+3. Using the CO data, we estimate a molecular gas mass of $2.9-12.5\times10^{10}M_\odot$ under the assumption of normal SFG excitation and $\alpha_{\mathrm{CO}}$.
+We compare different gas tracers and conversion factors, finding that our current choice of normal SFG excitation and $\alpha_{\mathrm{CO}}$ seems to be appropriate.
 The gas fraction and $t_\mathrm{dep}$ of galaxies 1 and 2 are consistent with the gas scaling relation.
-However, the most massive one, galaxy 4, is likely quiescent but keeps a gas ratio of $\sim27\%$, comparable with star-forming galaxies on the MS.
+However, the most massive one, galaxy 4, is likely quiescent but maintains a gas ratio of $\sim28\%$, comparable with SFGs on the MS.

-It is difficult to explain the large gas reservoir of galaxy 4 as being leftover after quenching because of its high gas fraction and old stellar age.
-We speculate that the gas content is obtained in later times, via accretion or minor merger, while various quenching mechanisms might have acted to suppress star formation.
-Future high-resolution observations are needed to investigate stellar and gas kinematics to understand the origin of the large gas reservoir and exact quenching channels in this galaxy.
+It is difficult to explain the large gas reservoir of galaxy 4 as being left over after quenching because of its high gas fraction and old stellar age.
+We speculate that the gas content was obtained in later times, via accretion or minor mergers, while various quenching mechanisms might have acted to suppress the star formation.
+Future high-resolution observations are needed to investigate the stellar and gas kinematics to understand the origin of the large gas reservoir and the exact quenching channels in this galaxy.

 \software{numpy \citep{harris2020array}, scipy \citep{2020SciPy-NMeth}, matplotlib \citep{Hunter:2007}, astropy \citep{2018AJ....156..123A}, photutils \citep{2022zndo...6825092B}, dynesty \citep{2020MNRAS.493.3132S}, SExtractor \citep{1996A&AS..117..393B}, PSFEx \citep{2011ASPC..442..435B}}